luvnft/nftdrop/README.md

 ## Next Steps

-To further develop and deploy Mint Wave, I plan to:
+To further develop and deploy AirDrop, I plan to:

 1. **Enhance Airdrop Creation and Collecting**
    - Allow to mint NFTs straight to the collector's wallet so that copy-pasting to zora.co airdrop feature is not needed